jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 But ... how does one write a query language?
 Where do we even _begin?_

-Well, a while back I had the good fortune to stumble across _[Crafting Interpreters](https://craftinginterpreters.com/)_ by Bob Nystrom, pedagogical genius and S-rank [twitter/mastodon follow](https://x.com/munificentbob?lang=en), which is a brilliant introduction to the world of grammars, parsers and interpreters.[^1] It gave me a good enough understanding of the moving parts to hack out something that worked.
+Well, a while back I had the good fortune to stumble across _[Crafting Interpreters](https://craftinginterpreters.com/)_ by Bob Nystrom, which is a brilliant introduction to the world of grammars, parsers, and interpreters — some of the many moving parts that comprise a programming language.[^1] This gave me enough to hack something together that worked.

 ## A query language like grammar used to make